-Some courts hold preliminary inquiry hearings to advise the defendant of the charges against him or her and of the right to counsel.
-If a defendant appears at his first court appearance prepared to go forward, the trial will commence.
+Some courts hold preliminary inquiry hearings (to advise defendants of the charges against them and of their right to counsel).
+District 11 does not.
+If a defendant appears at his or her first court appearance prepared to go forward, the trial will commence.
 If the defendant is unprepared to go forward, the judge may postpone the case to a later date.